Canon 1D X Mark II vs Leica Q2

 |9.||Canon 1D X||Y||mono / -||Y||-||mini||2.0||-||-||-|

 |14.||Leica M10||Y||- / -||-||-||-||-||Y||-||-|

 It is notable that the 1DX Mark II has a microphone port, which is missing on the Q2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Leica Q2 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: